mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 **Role:** Treasury Guardian, Ancient Security System **Location:** Various vaults, treasuries, and ancient sites

+### Background
 Vault Guardians are constructs created to protect valuable items or locations.
 Unlike common golems, they're intelligent enough to recognize authorized users and ignore them while destroying intruders.

 **Notable Locations:** The Royal Treasury has three.
 The Merchant League vault has two.
 Ancient ruins may have pre-Worldrend versions with unknown programming.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Some pre-Worldrend guardians have been dormant for centuries, waiting for commands that will never come.
-Their treasures remain untouched.
+1. Some pre-Worldrend guardians have been dormant for centuries, waiting for commands that will never come.
+2. Their treasures remain untouched.
+}}

+### Hooks
+- Heist target.
-**Hooks:** Heist target.
-Ancient guardian might have outdated "authorized" list.
-Could be reprogrammed or bypassed.
+- Ancient guardian might have outdated "authorized" list.
+- Could be reprogrammed or bypassed.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}